gabrielSoudry/Monopoly/Readme.md

 The **“model”** folder contains the needed logic and data for the game.

-It contains the the logic of our game :
+It contains all the logic of our game :
 - Board.cs :  Contains the logic for how the game board works.
+(Array of 40 Lands)
 - GameMaster.cs. : **Singleton** GameMasters class for all the logic, the progress of our game, each turn of our game !
-- Land.cs.
-Folder **Land** contain
+- Folder **Land** contain each type of Land we have in our board
 - Player.cs.
 This file contains logics and data for the player.
 Money of players, name of players and so on...

-The **“views”** folder contains the views of the game
+The **“views”** folder contains the views of the game.